-A pedophilia group put up a sign reading "Pedophiles are People Too" near a school in Oregon.
+A sign reading "Pedophiles are People Too" was briefly posted on a telephone pole near a school in Oregon.

 On 27 July 2018, an image of a sign reading “Pedophiles Are People Too” and “Love is Love” over a rainbow background reminiscent of the LGBTQ pride flag started making its way around social media: